Share What You Know, Show What You Grow

 We meet on the first Tuesday of the month (except January & August).

-There is a $5 drop-in fee at the door for non-members for this event, refundable if you decide to become a Member of the Society.
+There is a $5 drop-in fee for non-members for this event, refundable if you decide to become a Member of the Society.

 Upcoming Meetings Previous Meetings